MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 | **Surface Laptop Studio 2**                                                                                                       | Enable or disable data      | Enabled data, display-out, and  power delivery<br><br>Disabled data but enabled display-out and power delivery<br><br>Disabled data, display-out, and power delivery<br><br>Data dynamically enabled or disabled | UsbPortEnabled (default)<br>UsbPortDataDisabled<br>UsbPortHwDisabled<br> UsbPortAuthenticated | 380-389  |
 | **Surface Book 2** and later <br>                                                                                                                        | Base USB ports are always enabled | Base USB ports are always enabled                                                                                                                              | n/a                                                                        |          |
 | **Surface Book** with Perforwmance Base<br>**Surface Book**                                                                                                               | Base USB ports are always enabled | N/A: No USB-C port on device                                                                                                                                   | n/a                                                                        |          |

-## Dynamic USB-C disablement: Surface Laptop Studio 2

-Dynamic USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
-When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever Surface Laptop Studio 2 is undocked or connected to an unauthorized dock.
-This means that when your users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
-However, when they go off-site, they can still connect to a dock to use accessories or a monitor but cannot use the USB ports to transfer data.

-Dynamic USB-C disablement provides IT admins with greater flexibility to manage devices with a new "Mode 3" in addition to existing operational modes:

-- **Mode 0 (Default Mode):** The default mode when SEMM is not configured.
-- **Mode 1 (Data Disabled):** USB-C and Ethernet data are disabled.
-Audio via USB-C is also disabled.
-Display out and Power functionality is enabled.
-- **Mode 2 (Fully Disabled):** USB-C and Ethernet data ar disabled.
-Audio via USB-C is also disabled.
-Display out and Power functionality is disabled.
-- **Mode 3 (USB Port Authenticated)** Aka Dynamic USB-C disablement.
-USB-C data, Ethernet data, USB-C audio, display out and power functions only when the device is connected to an authorized Surface Thunderbolt 4 Dock.

 ### Department vs organizational provisioning